Intercept HTTP Requests

 .respond(responseMock2)

-To enable this request hook, attach it to a test/fixture or define it globally.
+To enable this request hook, attach it to a test/fixture or the entire test run.

 Example